When Your Life Flies Off The Handle

 He also said his followers would do "greater works" than He did because He was going to His father.

-What I'm saying is that God often brings greater things from situations we see as hopeless.
+God often brings greater things from situations we see as hopeless.
 The iron axehead of my plans went flying into the river.
-But I remain in expectation that it will yet float.
-I believe that God will bring good from all of this.
+But, in time, God made it float.
+He opened new doors of ministry.

 "As you have believed, let be done unto you," Jesus said to the Roman Centurion in Matthew, Chapter 8.